Worried About Legal Action After Accepting a Job Offer but Not Joining? Let's Discuss Your Options

 Nagarkar Vinayak L

 It is not in good taste to leave the organization shortly after joining and completing induction.
-But in your case, the job role does not match your interest.
-It may be mutually good to quit rather than continue as a disgruntled soul.
-But quit in good taste, clarifying your honest stand and fulfilling the notice period requirements and any other due obligations.
-This approach may preempt any legal exposure.
+However, in your case, the job role does not match your interest.
+It may be mutually beneficial to quit rather than continue as a disgruntled employee.
+Ensure you quit professionally by clarifying your honest position and fulfilling the notice period requirements and any other obligations.
+This approach may prevent any legal exposure.

 Regards,